nepluno/apic2d/README.md

 User Interface
 -----------------
-Press `<LMB>` and drag directly on the simulated region to paint velocities.
+Press `<LMB>` (or finger touch on a mobile device) and drag directly on the simulated region to paint velocities.

 Press `<shift>` with mouse buttons to move the camera.
 1. Pan: `<shift>+<LMB>`